MFAH Mission and Communities

 - Mellon Undergraduate Curatorial Fellowship Program provides specialized training in the curatorial field for students from diverse backgrounds to support the goal of promoting inclusive, pluralistic museums.
 The fellowship program seeks to make a critical impact on American art museums by developing gifted curators who are committed to engaging with the full spectrum of museum audiences.

 With nearly 100 partners citywide, the MFAH continues to seek collaborations across Houston.
-On any given day or evening at the Museum, students from the University of Houston’s Moores School of Music may perform in the galleries; guests of all ages participate in wellness programs presented by MD Anderson Cancer Center; and families from Houston Neighborhood Centers come to tour the galleries and make art.
+On any given day or evening at the Museum, students from the University of Houston’s Moores School of Music may perform in the galleries; guests of all ages participate in wellness programs; and families from Houston Neighborhood Centers come to tour the galleries and make art.
 Programs for those with limited vision and with Alzheimer’s happen monthly, and Glassell School of Art teachers regularly head out to classrooms across the city for Glassell-on-the-Go.

 Collections and Community Support